PSA: Bleeding After Anal Sex Is Not Normal

 There is nothing normal about bleeding with anal intercourse.
 While it may be common, it is not normal.

-That said, yes, there can be the one-off spot of blood from the trauma of douching or anal penetration, but it should not be something that happens frequently.
+That said, yes, there can be the one-off spot of blood from the trauma of douching or anal penetration since rectal tissue is more sensitive, but it should not be something that happens frequently.
+Hemorrhoids or anal fissures could also increase the likelihood of bleeding.
 If bleeding does ensue, the first and most important thing is to not freak out — it can totally happen as it is a common occurrence in our anal community.
 Start with some over the counter remedies — stool softeners and a suppository (Calmol-4), take Epsom salt baths and, obviously, abstain from anal intercourse.
 Things should improve over the next couple of days.
 If so, then ease back into bottoming again by starting with an anal dilator or butt plug as a test, making sure your ass is ready for full engagement.

 The other scenario is if the bleeding hasn’t stopped from the initial injury, then please go see a doctor.
 And by “doctor”, I don’t mean just any doctor, but rather, one who has the wherewithal to understand our community and the needs that surround it.
 Early intervention can set the stage for complete eradication.
 The longer one waits, the higher the probability that the acute issue enters the chronic phase, with its chronicity requiring a more detailed surgical intervention.
 Some of the issues surrounding bleeding can be from dilated veins (hemorrhoids), anal tears (fissures), anal warts (condylomata), or from the over use of douching for sex preparation.
 I see it over and over again that when we correct the issue at hand, the client usually states, “I should have done this weeks or months or years ago!”